FACT: The majority of people who develop diabetes also had pre-diabetes symptoms.

 The term prediabetes is medical jargon for a condition in which your fasting blood sugar levels are higher than normal, (between 100 – 126 mg/dl) but not high enough to be classified as type 2 diabetes.
-Blood sugars at that level may indicated worsening insulin resistance, a marker which points to an eventual diagnosis of diabetes.
+Blood sugars at that level may indicate worsening insulin resistance, a marker that points to an eventual diagnosis of diabetes.

-Most of the information about pre diabetes symptoms comes from the American Diabetes Association and other medical websites.
-All these sites say is that the fasting blood sugar is between 100-125 mg/dl.
+Most of the information about pre-diabetes symptoms comes from the American Diabetes Association and other medical websites.
+All these sites say is that fasting blood sugar is between 100-125 mg/dl.
 However, I believe that the signs of prediabetes can be spotted even without a blood test number.

 After years of abusing my health with a high carb diet, I started to develop prediabetic symptoms, but my fasting blood sugar was still classified as “normal” because it stayed under 100 mg/dl.

 If I had relied on my blood sugar number alone as a reason for changing my diet, I could have developed full-blown diabetes.

 Here are some of the pre-diabetes symptoms which I believe indicate insulin resistance is increasing, and a change in diet may be required to avoid a diabetic diagnosis:

 - Heartburn, especially during sleep; a diagnosis of GERD – Gastroesophageal Reflux Disease.

 - Digestive issues.
 You get frequent stomach aches and are constantly dealing with gas pain, bloating and stool issues, cycling between diarrhea and constipation.

 - Headaches and a sore throat that comes and goes.